{11 Hacks} To Quiet a Noisy Window Air Conditioner

 7. Install your unit properly

-Proper installation of your window air conditioner is key to making a noisy window air conditioner quieter.
-It will also improve the overall performance of your unit.
+Proper installation of your window air conditioner is key to make sure its operate quietly.
+And it also also has a big hand in the proper function of your unit.

 To minimize vibrations and noise from your window AC unit, use the provided mounting or support brackets.
 These brackets help stabilize the unit and reduce any wobbling or shaking.